 Native to (or naturalized in) Oregon:

 - Deciduous shrub, to 10 ft (3 m), spreading branches, oval to broad-rounded, suckers and forms multistemmed clumps.
 Leaves alternate, simple, variable shaped (elliptic to oblong-lanceolate), 3.5-7 cm long, tip acute or acuminate, base wedge-shaped (cuneate), margin singly or doubly serrate, dark green above, usually pubescent below, at least on the veins.
 Dioecious -male and female plants.
 Flowers white, 4-7 parted, short stalked, male flowers 3-10 per cluster, female flowers singly or 2-3 per cluster.
-Fruit globose, bright red, about 6 mm wide, often in pairs.
+Fruit globose, bright red, about 6 mm wide, often in pair.

 - Sun to partial shade.
 Adapts to many soil types, best in moist, organic soil.

 - Hardy to USDA Zone 3 A hardy holly.
 Its native range extends over much of eastern and central North America.
 Many selections available in commerce but the choices are more limited in the western U.S.

 - 'Red Sprite' - shrub, 3-5 ft tall (0.9-1.5 m), compact, rounded form, lustrous dark green, large bright red fruit

 - 'Sunsplash' - shrub, a few leaves are all green but most are variegated with irregular yellow mottling, bright red fruit.

 'Winter Red' - shrub, to about 8 ft (2.4 m) tall and wide, suckering, leaves dark green, heavy producer of bright red fruit